 - Return to the site Settings and request the free SSL from the EdgeSSL tab by clicking the Create Certificate button, and then Generate on the following screen.
 (We recommend setting the Minimum TLS version to 1.2)

 - Select the domains you wish to generate an SSL Certificate.
 You may cover any of the Delivery Domains in this list, or add more.
-Once you select the domains you want covered, select Continue to Validation.
+Once you select the domains you want to be covered, select Continue to Validation.

 Select your preferred method, then click Create Certificate